Na'vi Translator

 The language of the na'vi has features that set it apart from most constructed languages.
 It uses infixes embedded inside verb roots, has a flexible word order because case is marked on nouns, and includes ejective consonants like px, tx, and kx that don't exist in English.
 The na'vi alphabet is written using the Latin script, making it accessible even though the sounds take practice.

-How to Use This Na'vi Translator
+How to Use the Na'vi Translator

 - Type or paste English into the left box to translate na'vi from your text